This completely depends upon the situation. Generally, we act for the seller. However, there are many times when a buyer requires our assistance.

 It generally takes 7 days to receive a serious offer, but it does come down to how quickly you can provide us with the requested information.
 We have a really simple pre-appraisal that makes the process easy.

-In childcare we look at current occupancy, revenue and wages as the key drivers.
-Additionally the rent and any other subsidies the centre maybe receiving.
-Location, quality and viability also become a factor.
+In childcare, we look at current occupancy, revenue and wages as the determining factors of a centre’s value.
+Additionally, we take into account the rent and any other subsidies the centre may be receiving.
+Location, quality and viability are also factors.

-It can be as quick as 60 days, assuming we have all information required and we have an agreement on price.
-There are several external factors that can significantly influence time to settlement including: input from government departments, local authorities and landlords.
+Assuming we have all the information required and we have an agreement on price, the process can be as quick as 60-90 days.
+Several external factors can significantly influence time to settlement including input from government departments, local authorities and landlords.

 Absolutely.
-We have non-disclosure agreements with all our sellers and can limit the information made available if this is a concern.
-We are very conscious of the need to be discreet and this is unlikely to be an issue.
+We have non-disclosure agreements with all of our sellers and can limit the information made available if this is a concern.
+We are very conscious of the need to be discreet and this doesn’t usually impact the process of the sale.